sectum1919/auto_avsr/README_CN.md

 ## Model zoo

-The table below contains cER on the validset of their own task.
+The table below contains CER on the validset of their own task.

 |       Training Data       |   CER  | URL        |
 |:-------------------------:|:------:|:-----------|